 In the first nearly 3 centuries of Christianity before Emperor Constantine took control of the Roman Empire, Christians were literally hunted down and killed – slaughtered in droves.
 Emperor Nero of Rome, arguably one of the most cruel and sinister anti-Christian figures in history, was one of the most famous killers of Christians.
-On top of declaring Christianity illegal in 64 AD and ordering the systematic massacre of Christians, Nero even burnt Christians as human torches in his garden.
+He even burnt Christians as human torches in his garden.

 In 313 AD, a year after Constantine seized control of the Roman Empire, Constantine took the final step in eliminating Christian persecution by passing the Edict of Milan, which made all religions neutral, thereby ending persecution of Christians.
 Moreover, since Constantine himself claimed to be a Christian, Christianity quickly become popular, and nobles would even pretend to be Christian to gain favor with the Emperor.